mohamednafaa/real-madrid-data/README.md

 # real-madrid-data
-An intuitive dashboard to explore and analyze Real Madrid match and player data.
+An intuitive dashboard to explore and analyze Real Madrid games and player data.